Chinese manufacturing plans to transform itself by 2025

 – Shenzhen – IT, semiconductors, biomedicine, communications, and electronics information

 – Zhejiang – Light industry, plastics, textiles, apparel, toys, metallurgy, household electrical, furniture, and kitchenware

 – Shandong – Agricultural, oil & foodstuffs, and pharmaceuticals

 MIC 2025 will bring new momentum to China’s major industrial centres, creating opportunities for foreign investment, trading, and operations.
 But MIC 2025 also incurs challenges from preferential treatment of local companies, through protection of intellectual property rights (IPR) to the transparency of policies and local business practices.
 Especially small and medium-size enterprises who are resource constrained or inexperienced with these Chinese markets should, therefore, look for a strong local partner to create a winning strategy for the Chinese market.

 Extraordinary changes are taking place across Chinese manufacturing, hugely driven by state stimulus to shift the labour market towards higher value-added jobs and shift manufacturing industries towards greater automation and innovation.

 While MIC 2025 themes on the transformation of Chinas economy through the build-up of own high-tech capabilities and creation of national champions, it is also the source of opportunities for foreign companies.
 But to embrace and fully realize the opportunities, foreign companies should be aware of the market risks in China and seek a reliable well-connected partner such as Melchers.
-Melchers has a long tradition in China with doing business for more than 150 years and can support you to successfully navigate through Chinas manufacturing transformation.
+Melchers has a long tradition in China with doing business for 155 years and can support you to successfully navigate through Chinas manufacturing transformation.
 Our services cover the entire value chain – from product development and manufacture through sales and marketing to after-sales service.